Getting Started

 Analyses

 With one or more Data Capture Events and a valley bottom sample frame digitized, you can start to perform analyses.
 Analyses store metrics of river health for each valley bottom sample frame polygon.
-You can populate these manually (e.g. I know there was x number of structural elements at point in time y), or QRiS can automate metric calculation by analysing your dynamic features against the valley bottom sampling frames.
+You can populate these manually (e.g. I know there was x number of structural elements at point in time y), or QRiS can automate metric calculation by analysing your dynamic features against the valley bottom sample frames.

 Sharing Projects